 My plan is to stay in the dormitory for one month (September) and then I want to search for a little flat.
 Is it possible to book the dormitory for one month?

 Not all students who apply will get a place in the dormitory.
 We prefer to book places for students who will stay in the dormitory for the whole study period.
-If you prefer to stay in a private apartment we suggest that you start looking for a place one month before your arrival.
+If you prefer to stay in a private apartment we suggest that you start looking for a place at least one month before your arrival.
 Additional information can be found here.